andrew/ultimate-awesome/README.md

 - [awesome-hardware-hacking](https://github.com/cartoon-raccoon/awesome-hardware-hacking) - A humble list of hardware hacking tools and resources curated by yours truly.
 - [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
-- [awesome-modeling-simulation](https://github.com/comp-physics/awesome-modeling-simulation) - Resources for learning about modeling and simulation.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.
 - [awesome-hive](https://github.com/dharmeshkakadia/awesome-hive) - Everything about Apache Hive that is awesome .
+- [awesome-vst](https://github.com/dreikanter/awesome-vst) - Curated VST plugins reference.
 - [awesome-solidity-deployments](https://github.com/drinkius/awesome-solidity-deployments) - An open list of verified deployments of common tools and libraries across EVM chains.
 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.
 - [awesome-personal-ai-assistants](https://github.com/elyase/awesome-personal-ai-assistants) - A curated list of open-source personal AI assistants you run on your own devices.